Morio Higaonna: Early life

 Higaonna was born on December 25, 1938, in Naha, Okinawa.
-He began studying Shōrin-ryū karate at the age of 14 with his father and then with his friend Tsunetaka Shimabukuro.
-It was Shimabukuro who recommended that Higaonna learn Gōjū-ryū karate at Chōjun Miyagi's garden dojo (training hall) in 1954, one year after the founder of Gōjū-ryū, Chōjun Miyagi's passing.
-Here he's been taught by the Chojun Miyagi's third (after Seiko Higa and Meitoku Yagi) oldest student : Eiichi Miyazato.
-Here he also meets An'Ichi Miyagi who taught the younger students and whom Morio Higaonna recognizes as his first and main instructor in the Gōjū-ryū system.
+He began studying Shorin-ryu karate at the age of 14 with his father and then with his friend Tsunetaka Shimabukuro.
+It was Shimabukuro who recommended that Higaonna learn Goju-ryu karate, introducing him to Chojun Miyagi's garden dojo in 1954, one year after the founder's passing.
+At the time, Eiichi Miyazato was the head of the dojo, but Higaonna was taught by An'ichi Miyagi, whom Higaonna recognizes as his first and main instructor in the Goju-ryu system.

-Morio Higaonna follows Miyazato to his new Jundokan dojo, opened in 1957 and the same year he obtains the black belt from this.
+When Miyazato opened the new Jundokan dojo in 1957, Higaonna followed An'ichi Miyagi over and began training there.
+In that same year he obtained his black belt.

 In 1960, he moved to Tokyo to study at Takushoku University.
 On December 30 of that year, Higaonna was promoted to the rank of 3rd dan at the first all-style dan grading of the Okinawa Karate-do Renmei.
-He was invited to teach at Tokyo's Yoyogi dojo, where he attracted a large following of karateka (practitioners of karate).
-He was awarded the rank of 5th Dan in April 1966.
-In January 1967, Morio Higaonna Sensei received his Menkyo Kaiden (免許皆伝).
+He was invited to teach at Tokyo's Yoyogi dojo, where he attracted a large following.
+Higaonna was awarded the rank of 5th Dan in April 1966.
+In January 1967, he received his Menkyo Kaiden (免許皆伝), the highest level in the Menkyo system of Japan, indicating that a student has mastered all aspects of their training.